sunwenteng/mego-issue/README.md

 #MEGO-ISSUE
 > Just for fun to develop this.
+React, Express, Cordova etc.

 ## Install